tabiya-tech/compass/iac/README.md

 #### Identity Project

-The identity API is enabled manually, It can be enabled on the root project, the reason why this is done manually is that there are some manual steps that need to be done in the Identity Platform console like consent screen.
+The identity API is enabled manually, It can be enabled on the root project or any other project of choice, the reason why this is done manually is that there are some manual steps that need to be done in the Identity Platform console like consent screen.

 The exported keys from the identity project should be added to the .env/environment variables file. they must be added to the environment of backend and auth subprojects